k8sp/cuda/README.md

 all changes.

 ### Pitfalls

+On my VM and AWS EC2 instances, CoreOS mounts `/tmp` to a small in-memory filesystem which is too small.
+The solution is simply `sudo umount /tmp` so that `/tmp` is on the big disk partition which holds `/`.

 I tried using docker-squash to reduce the image size.
 But it is not as effective as grouping all changes into a single Docker commit.